MicrosoftDocs/azure-docs/articles/expressroute/expressroute-howto-linkvnet-portal-resource-manager.md

 ---
-title: 'Link a virtual network to an ExpressRoute circuit - Azure portal'
+title: 'Link a virtual network to ExpressRoute circuits - Azure portal'
-description: This article shows you how to create a connection to link a virtual network to an Azure ExpressRoute circuit using the Azure portal.
+description: This article shows you how to create a connection to link a virtual network to Azure ExpressRoute circuits using the Azure portal.
 services: expressroute
 author: duongau
 ms.service: expressroute